aparkening/todo-app/README.md

 **Coding Principles**
 - Accessible functionality over pure styling

-**Improvements**

-With more time, I'd make the following changes:
-- Add checkbox icon to completed todo
-- Tighten select list spacing and change arrow to match design
-- Adjust column spacing to across breakpoints
-- Add pause in completed todo, giving it time to change color before moving to the complete list
-- Add an alert for deleting todos, since there's no indicator other than absence

 **Decisions**

 I decided to standarize on a timeframe select list when both creating and editing todos.
 In a real situation, this would have been a collaboration with the design team to go through user scenarios and needs before coding.
 In the absence of that collaboration, I made the decision for two reasons:
 1. Asking a user to learn two paradigms (buttons and select list) felt like too much.
 Since the select list worked in both situations, I thought learning one paradigm was a better pattern to go with.
 2. More code reuse, which felt less brittle than creating and maintaining two methods of updating timeframes.

+**Improvements**

+With more time, I'd make the following changes:
+[done] Remove Completed List header
+[done] Add checkbox icon to completed todo
+[done] Adjust column spacing to across breakpoints
+- Tighten select list spacing and change arrow to match design
+- Add pause in completed todo, giving it time to change color before moving to the complete list
+- Add an alert for deleting todos, since there's no indicator other than absence

 ## Installation